 So we need to do the same.

-A hen knows instinctively that an embryo won't start to develop until she sits on her clutch and they reach a specific temperature.
-So, until we're ready to begin the incubation process, we need to keep our own 'clutch' of fertile eggs cool and make sure they don't get wet.
+So until we're ready to begin the incubation process, we need to keep our own clutch of fertile eggs cool and make sure they don't get wet.

 This is really a question of balance.
-Wherever you store your eggs, their fertility will be best maintained if they're cool - but not too cold - and dry - but not too dry.
+Wherever you store your eggs, their fertility will be best maintained if they're cool, but not too cold, and dry, but not too dry.

 Look for somewhere in your house that's not heated and not humid.
 A garage or a dry basement or cellar is ideal, particularly if it's got a concrete floor.
-The ideal temperature is between 5º and 10º Centigrade (40º to 50º Farenheit).
+The ideal temperature is between 5ºC and 10ºC (40ºF to 50ºF).

-Whatever you do, don't store them in your refrigerator - it's too cold and the air is much too dry.
-In dry air, eggs will lose moisture through the shell, particularly if they're small bantams or have particularly thin or porous shells.
+In dry air, eggs will lose moisture through the shell, particularly if they're small bantam eggs, or have particularly thin or porous shells.

 If your chicks-to-be have arrived by post, or if like me you've carried them long distances, they will need to settle and come to room temperature before you set them in the incubator.